God's love is expressed in our ministry to anyone who needs love and support.

 For more information on this Internationally recognized care giving service, go to

-Pneumonia prevention vests and also hats are knit to reduce pneumonia deaths of children in India.
-These are sent in cooperation with those knit at St. Andrew's Women's Missionary Society.
+Knitted Pneumonia prevention vests and hats reduce pneumonia deaths of children in India.

 What is a dementia-friendly community?